Summer Undergraduate Research Assistants Program

 The SURA program starts off with a course in statistical computing, and students spend the rest of the time working on real-time research projects with IPR faculty.

 It is hoped that some RAs will continue to work for faculty during the following academic year and/or write honors theses that incorporate policy-relevant topics and research.
-To learn more about the SURA program, view the program flier here.

 - Eligibility: Current Northwestern first-years, sophomores, and juniors.
 International student applicants must have an eligible F-1 visa.